 7.1 The Client undertakes that it shall use the Information solely for the purpose of its own business and shall not (without the prior written consent of Experian) copy reproduce publish or transmit any part of the Information in any manner whatsoever and the media shall be returned to Experian upon demand.

-7.2 The Client undertakes with Experiant hat the Client shall permit access to the Information only to those of its authorised officers or employees who need to know or use the Information and that the Client shall procure that its offices and employees shall maintain in strictest confidential information relating to Experian.
-7.3 For the purpose of sub-clause 7.2 hereof the expression "confidential information" shall mean (as the context may require)
+7.2 The Client undertakes with Experian that the Client shall permit access to the Information only to those of its authorised officers or employees who need to know or use the Information and that the Client shall procure that its offices and employees shall maintain in strictest confidence and not dhulge communicate or permit access to any fithird part yan confidential information relating to Experian.
+7.3 For the purpose of sub-clause 7.2 hereof the expression "confidential information" shall mean (as the context may require).